turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Entity_GetForceFieldArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetWeatherArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetSoundArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetVideoArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetColliderArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetExpressionArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetHumanoidArray() : Entity[] result  -- returns the array of all entities that have this component type